Fnefe/google-docs-article/inserting-images-tables-and-links.md

 ## Inserting Images, Tables and Links
-You caan add images, tables and links using Google Docs to ehance documentation.
+You can add images, tables and links using Google Docs to ehance documentation.

 ---

 ### Insert Image